bs-components/bs-components/docs/bs-dropdown/README.md

 </script>
 ```

 Note: If you click on the dropdown button to open it and then click on the manual close link you will see the dropdown closes then opens really fast.
 What is happening is that by clicking on the dropdown you are giving the dropdown `focus`.  when clicking away from the dropdown it loses focus and this closes the dropdown.
 This happens before the click is processed.
 If you prefer this not to happen you can listen for the `focusout.bs.dropdown` event and use `event.preventDefault()` on it.
+This will let the focus leave the dropdown without closing it.